Spiral Foods has an exciting range of Mediterranean inspired dip and toss oils, made from 100% extra virgin olive oil. They come in three flavours:

 - Lightly spray oil on the outside of the eggplant and place on a prepared baking tray.
 Roast, turning occasionally, for about 30 minutes or until very tender.
 Remove the skin.

 - Place the eggplant flesh and the other ingredients into a food processor.
 Process until you have a smooth paste.

 Serve warm or cooled with Turkish or pita bread.

 Written for Daily Tiffin’s Grow Your Own 2009 May #28 challenge.

 We often have guacamole on Sunday afternoon as a snack.
-After lots of trial and error this is currently my favourite combination.
-Big M doesn’t like any type of onion so I leave it out for his half.
-We like to serve the dip with Byron Bay corn chips as they aren’t covered in fake flavouring and let the guac shine through.
+After lots of trial and error, this is currently my favourite combination.
+George doesn’t like any type of onion so I leave it out for his half.
+We like to serve the dip with Byron Bay corn chips as they let the flavour of the guac shine through.
 I only season with pepper as the corn chips are usually salty enough.

 1 tbsp extra virgin olive oil